sbr-shakibi/Tissue-Simulation-Toolkit/docker/README.md

   --user root tst2-docker:latest
 ```

-This command starts the container with GUI support for visualization tools.

-> In case you had to use `local:docker` as hostname in step 2, try `--env DISPLAY=$DISPLAY` if step 5 fails to connect to X display.
+This command starts the container, and the terminal session switches to an interactive shell inside it.
+When a GUI application is launched from the container, a new window will appear displaying the application’s interface.

-## 5. Run standalone Cellular Potts Model (TST)
+## 4. Run standalone Cellular Potts Model (TST)

 Inside the Docker container: